 The Exhaust Fan will start anytime the economizer damper position is equal to or greater than the exhaust fan setpoint.
+Exhaust fan setpoint pot, R40 - EXH FAN, located on the RTOM module.

-- Verify that the dampers stroked to the minimum position. - Momentarily jump across the Test 1 and Test 2 terminals on LTB one additional time if continuing from previous component start-up or until the desired start-up component Test is started. - Verify that the dampers stroked to the full open position. - To stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position or proceed to the next component start-up procedure.
+- 2. Verify that the dampers stroked to the minimum position. - 3.
+Momentarily jump across the Test 1 and Test 2 terminals on LTB one additional time if continuing from previous component start-up or until the desired start-up component Test is started. - 4.
+Verify that the dampers stroked to the full open position. - To stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position or proceed to the next component start-up procedure.
 Remove electro mechanical test mode connections (if applicable).